 Finding yourself out of work can be challenging, but it can also be an opportunity for new beginnings.
 Once you know where to turn for support, it can become easier to take positive steps.

 Without an income, it might be harder to pay bills and cover the costs of daily living.
 We’re here to help.

 If you’re a NAB customer and struggling to make loan or credit card repayments, we may be able to help.
 Call 1800 701 599 to discuss how we can help, or find out more about financial hardship assistance.

 Applying for unemployment benefits

-You might be able to apply for job seeker payments from the government after you’ve been unemployed for six weeks.
+You might be able to apply for JobSeeker payments, opens in new window from the government after you’ve been unemployed for six weeks.
 There’s no shame in claiming benefits.
 It’s a financial assistance tool to help cover your expenses while you’re looking for work – and you’ve paid taxes to earn it.

 Getting outstanding employer payments

 If you think your employer owes you unpaid wages, unpaid leave, redundancy pay, or payment in lieu of notice, contact the https://www.fairwork.gov.au/, opens in new window.
 They can help make sure you’re not missing out on any money you may be legally entitled to.